nikcbg/TF_Book_Ch_4/module_example/prod/services/webserver_cluster/README.md

-# Creating webservers cluster and load balancer in AWS using module
+# Creating webservers cluster and load balancer in AWS using terraform module
 This folder contains terraform code that pulls code form module folder you created earlier in this project and it creates webservers cluster and load balancer in AWS.

 --------------------------------------------------------------------------------------------------------------